Author Miss Parisia B.

 But we all have hate swimming through our blood.

 You see it lives inside me too distant lover

-Allowing the hate because you think it’s what you deserve.
+Allowing the hate because you think it’s what you deserve, just like me.

-But you don’t, and oh how you are still worth discovering.
+But we don’t, and oh how you’re still worth discovering my love.

-Stop worrying I am here my towering burden
+I am here my towering burden, I see you.

 I know you are coward by the emptiness of your streets

-I see your shame in the hidden neighborhoods that house regret and shadows of what was once there before.
+I see your shame in the hidden neighborhoods that house regret and shadows of what was once there.